topher6345/topher6345.github.io/_posts/2015-7-10-caesar-cipher-in-css.markdown

 => 'c'
 ```

-To build such a table based on a shift value we first start with a sequence of all the letters in the alphabet.
-We can do this in Ruby by using a `Range` and converting it into an array of characters
+To build such a table based on a shift value we first start with a set of all the letters in the English alphabet.
+We can do this in Ruby by using a `Range` and converting it into an array of characters.

 ```ruby
   ALPHABET = ('a'..'z').to_a
 => ['a', 'b', 'c', ..]
 ```

-Because we want to preserve capitalization, we'll create another range that builds a sequence of all capital letters
+Because we want to preserve capitalization, we'll create another range that builds a sequence of all capital letters.

 ```ruby
 ALPHABET_UPCASE = ('A'..'Z').to_a